-The paper is organized as follows.
-Section 2 presents the Proper Orthogonal Decomposition (POD, §2.1) and the standard velocity POD/Galerkin Reduced Order Model (POD ROM, §2.2) for incompressible flows.
-A pressure extended reduced order model is introduced in section 3.
-Different stabilization methods of the POD ROM are presented in section 4.
-A residuals based stabilization method (§4.1), and Streamline Upwind Petrov-Galerkin (SUPG) as well as the Variational Multiscale (VMS) methods (§4.2) are introduced.
+This paper is organized as follows.
+Section 2 presents the proper orthogonal decomposition (POD, Section 2.1) and the standard velocity POD/Galerkin reduced order model (POD ROM, Section 2.2) for incompressible flows.
+A pressure extended reduced order model is introduced in Section 3.
+Different stabilization methods of the POD ROM are presented in Section 4.
+A residuals-based stabilization method (Section 4.1), and streamline upwind Petrov-Galerkin (SUPG) as well as the variational multiscale (VMS) methods (Section 4.2) are introduced.
 Section 5 presents methods to adapt the functional subspace when input system parameters change.
-A Krylov like method (§5.1) and an hybrid DNS/POD ROM method (§5.2) are presented.
-Finally, section 6 is dedicated to conclusions.
+A Krylov-like method (Section 5.1) and a hybrid DNS/POD ROM method (Section 5.2) are presented.
+Finally, Section 6 is dedicated to conclusions.